 Signatories to the Westminster Declaration:

-- Amina Bouayach: President of the National Human Rights Council, Morocco
+- Amina Bouayach: President of the National Human Rights Council in Morocco

 - Dr Stephen Schneck, US Commissioner on International Religious Freedom, USA